MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-mobile-configure.md

 1. **Assign a Phone System license and an Operator Connect Mobile add-on license.** You can assign a Phone System license and an Operator Connect Mobile add-on license to your users from the Microsoft 365 admin center or by using PowerShell.
 For more information, see [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md).

-2. **Users that will be assigned phone numbers acquired with Operator Connect Mobile need to be in TeamsOnly mode.** If your organization is in TeamsOnly mode, then all your users are in TeamsOnly mode.
-To check this, in the Teams admin center, go to **Teams > Teams upgrade settings**.
+2. **Users who will be assigned phone numbers acquired with Operator Connect Mobile need to be in TeamsOnly mode.** If your organization is in TeamsOnly mode, then all your users are in TeamsOnly mode.

+   To check, in the Teams admin center, go to **Teams > Teams upgrade settings**.
 If your organization is in Islands mode, check if specific users are in TeamsOnly mode.
 Go to **Users** and select a user account.
 In the **Account** tab, under **Teams upgrade,** the coexistence mode should be set to 'TeamsOnly.'

 3. **Acquire numbers.** Go to your operator's website or contact them to order and acquire mobile SIM-enabled phone numbers with the Operator Connect Mobile service enabled.
 For a list of operator websites, go to the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
 You'll need to provide your tenant ID.
 If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id) for more information.